 The other big restrictions involve their application process, as I’ll explain below.

-What are the restrictions when it comes to applying for Chase cards?
+What are the restrictions on applying for Chase cards?

 Which Chase cards do I have?

-At the moment I have the following six Chase cards:
+At the moment I have the following eight Chase cards:

 - Chase Sapphire Reserve®